jgoizueta/nio/README.txt

 =Description

-Nio (Numeric input/output) is a Ruby package for formatting and conversion of scalar numeric types.
+Nio (Numeric input/output) is a Ruby package for text-formatted input/output and conversion of scalar numeric types.

 It handles formatting and conversion for the types Integer, Rational, BigDecimal and Float and adds some utilities.

-Nio offers low level services; formatting is only in positional notation and for scalar types.
+Nio offers low level services; formats supported are only positional notation and types are only scalar.
-(It does not handle composite types such as Complex, or fraction notation for rationals; those are higher level services that could be implemented using Nio).
+That means that composite types such as Complex are not supported an that fraction notation (X/Y) is not supported for rationals;
+those are higher level services that could be implemented using Nio but are not the subject of this package.

 The implementaion of Nio is pure Ruby, and not specially fast;
-it is complete and accurate, though.
+but it is complete and accurate.

-Nio has some interesting features:
+Nio has some interesting features, though:

-* Correctly rounded conversions of all types to and from positional numerals in any base.
+* Correctly rounded conversions of all supported types to and from positional numerals in any base.
-* Handling of digit repetitions (repeating decimals or, in general, repeating numerals).
+* Handling of digit repetitions (repeating decimals or, in general, <i>repeating numerals</i>).
+  With this method rational numbers can be represented exactly as numerals.
 * Discrimitation of significative digits of the representation of Float in any base.
   (nonsignificative digits are those that can take any value without altering the Float value they specify.)